francescacairoli/AdvProgrExam/c++/README.md

 The command
 `make performances.o `
-generates a benchmark.o executable that measures the performances of my implementation (the execution time is quite long).
+generates a performances.o executable that measures the performances of my implementation (the execution time is quite long).

 The command `make docs` generates the documentation inside the docs folder.